 The SCTE helps student teams perfect their business plans, models and presentations for entry into local, regional and national business plan funding competitions.
 Rensselaer undergraduates and graduate students have participated and won funding in a variety of entrepreneurial business competitions.

 Can business plan competitions strengthen your job growth?
 Yes!
 Check out this 12-year study about the entrepreneurial impact of the Rice Business Plan Competition.

 This competition is developmental in nature and is intended to be a precursor to other competitions on the traditional business plan competition circuit.
 It will be used to cultivate the best student teams at Rensselaer to move on and compete at larger venues. $15,000 in cash prizes and in-kind services.

 A bi-annual contest to develop innovative, technological ideas with the potential of changing the world.

 Open to all current Rensselaer students. $10,000 in prizes each semester.

 An annual competition for Rensselaer undergraduate and graduate students to encourage early development of entrepreneurial ideas. $5,000 in prizes.

 Newly expanded state-wide competition with over $120K in prizes. (formerly Tech Valley Business Plan Competition)

-Multiple tracks covering topics such as:
+Multiple tracks covering several industries.

 Now open to college students across NYS.
 Occurs each year in April.